pulumi/foundational-training/module-05-pulumi-import/exercises/README.md

 1. In your Pulumi program, use the `aws.cloudformaton.getStackOutput` resource to reference the `CdkStack` CloudFormation stack, read the value of the `vpcId` and `privateSubnetId0` outputs and store them in local variables.
 (Note that the `Output` part of `getStackOutput` refers to the fact that the values returned are Pulumi Outputs.
 The function returns a CloudFormation stack, not its individual CloudFormation stack outputs.)
 1. Using the outputs from the previous step, provision an EC2 workload in one of the private subnets.
 Use the `vpcId` output to create a security group and the `private_subnets` output to place the EC2 instance.
 (Simple examples of workloads would be a t3.micro instance running NGINX, or a t3.micro running SSM Systems Manager.)
+1. Clean up all the Pulumi resources with `pulumi destroy --yes --remove`

 ## Exercise 2: Bulk Importing Resources

-In this exercise you will learn how to bulk import resources (typically created manually in the console or via CloudFormation).
-This exercise uses a custom script using boto3 to generate a bulk import JSON file for use with the `pulumi import` command, but learners are welcome to take their own approach to gather resources for import, including handwriting the file.
+In this exercise you will bulk import resources (typically created manually in the console or via CloudFormation).
+This exercise uses a custom script using `boto3` to generate a bulk import JSON file for use with the `pulumi import` command, but learners are welcome to take their own approach to gather resources for import, including handwriting the file.

 1. Deploy the CDK stack if your account/region has no VPCs or similar resources:

     ```bash
+    # Skip this step if already deployed the CDK in the previous step
     cd cdk && cdk deploy && cd -
     ```